What is a Smart Contract?

 - Salaries: businesses keeping salaried employees could save significant money by paying them out on an automatic basis.
 Even if they have to take days off into account, these changes can be tweaked quickly and easily.
 The concept could work on hourly employees as well.

 The list of smart contract use cases is far from exhaustive.
 However, it serves only to showcase the wide range of applications beyond what many people think of when they hear about the technology.
 With the right infrastructure, smart contracts could go far beyond the use cases outlined here.

 Benefits of Smart Contracts

 Many of the benefits smart contracts offer to the way you do your business can be deduced from what we’ve shown by now.
-On the other hand, there are some that go beyond what may be obvious at first.
+On the other hand, some go beyond what may be obvious at first.
 Let’s take a closer look at them.

-- Trust: or, perhaps more accurately, trustlessness, means that you do not need to implicitly trust anyone that the conditions you’ve set will be executed.
-As a smart contract has no autonomy of its own, you can rest assured knowing that everything will happen exactly as it is written.
+- Trust: or, perhaps more accurately, trustlessness means that you do not need to implicitly trust anyone that the conditions you’ve set will be executed.
+As a smart contract has no autonomy of its own, you can rest assured that everything will happen exactly as it is written.